-Joint-Tenancy 1.
-Each owns equal shares
+oint-Tenar 1.
+Each ov wns equa l shares

 - 2. Right of surviving owner - 3.
-Each joint tenant can break up the arrangement, destroy the right of survivorship, and take his proportionate share of the property outright - 4.
+Each joint tenant can break up the arrangement, destroy the right of survivorship, and create a tenancyin-common. - 4.
 Federal estate tax law presumes that the entire property is taxable to the deceased tenant unless contribution of ownership can be shown

-Tenancy-in-Common

-- 1. Each owns undivided but not necessarily equal shares - 2.
-No right in surviving own- - 3.
-Each co-tenant can have the property physically divided and have his share separately from the others or he can demand that the property be sold and he receive his share in cash - Federal estate tax applies only to the fractional interest that a person holds at his death
+- Tenancy-in-Common 1.
+Each owns undivided but - not necessarily equal shares 2.
+No right in surviving own- - er 3.
+Each co-tenant can have the property physically divided and have his share separately from the others or he can demand that the property be sold and he receive his share in cash - 4.
+Federal estate tax applies only to the fractional interest that a person holds at his death